Ready to go on an Adventure?

 Promoting Motor Skills Development

 In early years, children are rapidly developing their gross and fine motor skills.
-Robots with directional buttons encourage physical activity as children press buttons to command the robot’s movement.
+Robots such as Glow and Go Bot and other programming devices with directional buttons encourage physical activity as children press buttons to command the robot’s movement.
 This fosters the development of hand-eye coordination and gross motor skills as they observe and engage with the robot’s movements.
 Glow and Go’s tactile buttons add an extra sensory processing level.

 Cultivating Problem-Solving Skills

-Introducing floor robots to early years classrooms offers an excellent opportunity to introduce children to basic problem-solving.
+Introducing floor robots, like Glow and Go Bot, to early years classrooms offers an excellent opportunity to introduce children to basic problem-solving.
 In “programming” modes, children learn to create sequences of commands and observe the outcomes, teaching them the concept of cause and effect and sequential thinking.
 This can be as explicit or implicit as practitioners choose for different cohorts of children.

 Enhancing Communication and Language Development